Reid Boucher: Return to Avangard

 As a free agent moving into the off-season following his release from Lokomotiv, Boucher agreed to return to former KHL club, Avangard Omsk, signing a one-year contract on June 18, 2022.

+Avtomobilist Yekaterinburg

+On June 3, 2025, Boucher signed a one-year contract with Avtomobilist Yekaterinburg, his third KHL team in six seasons.

 Sexual assault

 In January 2022, Boucher pleaded guilty to "sexually assaulting a minor" in 2011; the girl he assaulted was 12 at the time and he was 17.